 Alternate earths (and their timelines)

 The conceit of the series allows Irene (and others, including a few less savoury types) to hop between different fascinating time periods.
 These range from prohibition Chicago to revolutionary Paris.
 And needless to say, each book involves treats such as countering nefarious plots, sinister masterminds and dastardly politicking.
 Each world in this series is balanced somewhere between Chaos and Order.
 The worlds affected by chaos feature magic – think werewolves, supernatural elements and stories coming to life.
 And worlds influenced by order feature technology, science and rules.

 The main setting in these books is Victorian London, where technology is starting to become a part of everyday life.
 When chaos begins to reign this technology starts to behave strangely (here’s looking at you, robotic centipede).
 Creatures of the fae can manifest.
 That means vampires, werewolves and the like.
 But, the kicker here is they’re more likely to be attending masked balls, or to be newspaper magnates, than prowling the city’s alleyways.

 There’s a thrill to be had in parsing the bizarre rules or inverted power structures of a new alternative world.
 And of course, plenty of fun to be had following Irene and Kai’s attempts to navigate them too, usually with a little less discretion than their orders recommend.

 Dragons vs. fae

-While as neutral as possible, The Invisible Library tends to get wrapped up in the larger, cross-world power struggles between the Fey, representing Chaos, and the Dragons, representing Order.
-When the natural order of things in a timeline has gone awry – due to an over-reliance on technology or some deliberate meddling – Fey beings, who thrive on disorder and intrigue, can manifest.
-The Dragons are a more secretive lot in general, preferring not to get involved in things unless strictly necessary.
+While as neutral as possible, The Invisible Library tends to get wrapped up in the larger, cross-world power struggles between the fae, representing chaos, and the dragons, representing order.
+When the natural order of things in a timeline has gone awry – due to an over-reliance on technology or some deliberate meddling – fae beings, who thrive on disorder and intrigue, can manifest.
+The dragons are a more secretive lot in general, preferring not to get involved in things unless strictly necessary.
 But, their mutual machinations, peace treaties and general meddling in the affairs of mortals provide a constant through-intrigue for Irene and Kai to try and resolve.